peterlembke/m2-examples/src/magento2/app/code/CharZam/Plugins/README.md

 Plugins, can and can not
 ------------------------
 You can only use plugins on public functions that are NOT declared final or static.
+You can use plugins on Interface classes.

 With $subject you get access to the class object.
 You can then call public functions, but you do NOT have access to protected or private functions.

 DO NOT use plugins to modify classes in the same module as we have done here.
+This module is just for education use only.

 Sort order
 ----------